USING ENGAGING ORAL HISTORY INTERPRETATION

 We strive to create interpretive media that will ‘engage’ visitors – make a connection, strike a note, have relevance and meaning.
 If we want people to think more deeply about what they’ve experienced and relate it to their own lives, then making those connections on a personal level is a good place to start.

-Whatever we’re interpreting, be it an object in a museum, a beautiful view or an historic building, we should explore the human associations with that object or place as well as the factual information about how old it is, the materials it’s made from etc.
+Whatever we’re interpreting, be it on information boards in a museum, on public signage near a beautiful view or an historic building, we should explore the human associations with that object or place as well as the factual information about how old it is, the materials it’s made from etc.

 A myriad of questions spring to mind: